 3. Finalize the sort

-All you have to do now is delete all the numbers that show less than 50% match.
+All you have to do now is delete all the numbers that show less than a 50% match.
 Resort the cards again to see what groups they belong to.

 How to analyze card sorting results with a card sorting tool

 Now let’s take a look at how you can analyze the results of a card sorting study inside an online card sorting tool.
 Spoiler: it’s much easier and faster.

 UXtweak analyzes the results of your card sorting study by calculating metrics and aggregations that make the outcome of your study easier to interpret than if you were looking at responses one by one.